 As can be seen in the consolidated financial statements, the Group figures do not significantly deviate from those of the Dukascopy Bank because the Bank remains the prominent element of Dukascopy Group.
-In 2021, all consolidated subsidiaries of Dukascopy Group were profitable.
+In 2022, all consolidated subsidiaries of Dukascopy Group were profitable.

-Dukascopy Europe's net profit for 2021 was CHF 46.0 thousand.
-The Company is stably profitable.
-The role of Outsourcing agreements for the Banks has increased.
-Dukascopy Japan's net profit for 2021 was CHF 102.3 thousand.
+Dukascopy Japan's net profit for 2022 was CHF 216.2 thousand.
 The Company has a stable positive result.
-Operating expenses were decreased by 4.0% compared to 2020.
-The Company is stably profitable due to the implementation of the a new marketing policy, MT4 platform and cost reduction.
+Operating expenses were in line with 2021.
+The Company is stably profitable due to the implementation of the new marketing policy and MT4 platform.

-SWFX - Swiss FX Marketplace SA has been consolidated for the first time in 2019.
-Its net profit for 2021 amounts to CHF 106.1 thousand.
+SWFX has been consolidated for the first time in 2019.
+Its net profit in 2022 amounts to CHF 150.2 thousand.